Tips for Women Traveling Alonesolo travel, traveling alone, traveling solo, travelling alone, travelling solo, women traveling alone, safe travel

 Now more than ever, women are traveling by themselves for business or pleasure.
 And although their reasons for traveling are similar to their male counterparts, women traveling alone have very different concerns.
 From safety issues to cultural variations, women travelers encounter a variety of difficulties that can be avoided if the necessary precautions are taken.

-To learn how you can travel safer, read these tips from ASTA (American Society of Travel Agents).
+To learn how you can travel safer, read these tips from ASTA (American Society of Travel Advisors).
 Some of the most travel-wise people in the world, ASTA members understand that while it pays for both men and women to be educated travelers, it is imperative for women to plan every step of their trip - from packing a suitcase to choosing a hotel room - to ensure a safe return.

 Know Before You Go

 Learn as much about the destination as possible, especially when traveling to a foreign country.
 An area's religious or cultural beliefs can directly impact you, compelling you to adapt your dress and demeanor to comply with local customs.
 Also, what is regarded as sexual harassment in one country is part of the social fabric of another, so avoid form-fitting or revealing clothing to prevent unwanted attention.

 Get to know the staff, who will be familiar with guests and are able to more effectively monitor who enters and exits the building.
 Ask beforehand if a member of the staff will be available to escort you to your room if you arrive late at night.
 Ask for a room on a higher floor near the elevator but away from emergency exits, stairwells, and any renovation work.
 Never accept a room if the clerk loudly calls out your name and room number.